1. Home

 • A list of your professional references: Include the names and contact information of three or four people who can attest to your skills and abilities.
 These might be previous employers, clients, or colleagues.

-Organize your portfolio
+Organise your portfolio

 When organizing your portfolio, there are a few key things to keep in mind.
 First, you’ll want to decide what format you want to use.
 The structure can be anything from a traditional physical portfolio to a digital one.
 Both have benefits and drawbacks, so it’s essential to weigh your options and choose the one that makes the most sense for you.